tagion/alpha-one/README.md

 # Repeat the process
 ```

-Now you should have `tagionwallet.hibon` file in each directory.
+Now you should have a `tagionwallet.hibon` file in each directory.
 These files are your wallets.

 ## Request Tagions

 You need some Tagions to pay from one wallet to another.
-Luckily, we have an **automated faucet** that will send test Tagions to your wallet.
+For that, we have an **automated faucet** that will send test Tagions to your wallet.

 First, you need to generate a **payment request**: